 - User Interface (UI): How well-designed is it?
 Does it offer clear displays and intuitive navigation?

-- Usability: Is this easy to learn and master?
-Are there tutorials and training?
+- Usability: Is it user friendly and easy to learn and master?
+Are there tutorials to help improve its ease of use?
 Does the company offer good tech and user support?

 - Features & Functionality: How many of the key resource management software features and functions does it provide, and how powerful are they?
 Specifically, I looked for:

-- Automation: Auto-scheduling features are a major reason to use resource scheduling software.
+- Automation: Automatic resource scheduling features are a major reason to use resource scheduling software.
 At the very least, this means that your tasks will automatically adjust when moved around, according to the dependencies you’ve set.
 It can also include custom workflows with automation to help streamline repetitive processes.

 - Integrations: Is it easy to connect with other tools?
 Any pre-built integrations?